By David B. Haber, Jonathan Goldstein, & Brett Silverberg / Published August 2017

 The legislation implements a framework for the automatic removal of directors or officers charged with theft, while arguably rendering an officer or director charged with any crime ineligible for election or appointment and forbidden from access to official records without a court order.
 It prevents an association from hiring an attorney representing the association’s management company, and prohibits directors and officers from purchasing a unit at an association foreclosure sale.

 HB 1237 also amends Section 718.3025, Fla.
-Stat., to prevent a post-turnover maintenance or management company, or its officer or director, from purchasing a unit at an association foreclosure sale, and to permit the termination of a contract with a maintenance or management company whose owner owns more than 50 percent of the units, by majority vote.
+Stat. to prevent a post-turnover maintenance or management company, or its officer or director, from purchasing a unit at an association foreclosure sale, and to permit the termination of a contract with a maintenance or management company whose owner owns more than fifty percent of the units, by majority vote.
 An association cannot employ or contract with any service provider who has a financial relationship with a director or officer or relative within third degree relation of a director or officer (excepting ownership of less than one percent of equity shares).

 The bill creates Section 718.3027, Fla.
-Stat., requiring notice of conflicts of interest.
+Stat. requiring notice of conflicts of interest.
 It establishes a rebuttable presumption of a conflict if either of the following occurs without prior notice: (1) a director or officer, or their relative, contracts to provide goods or services to the association; or, (2) a director or an officer, or their relative, holds an interest in a corporation, LLC, or other business entity conducting business with the association or proposing same.
 If a director or officer, or their relative, proposes to engage in an activity that presents a conflict, the proposed activity must be on the meeting agenda, which must attach all contracts and transactional documents related to the proposal.
 Detailed new requirements are imposed for the meeting and director/officer acquiescence to a rejection of their conflict.

-Changes relating to voting and governance include the following:
+Changes relating to voting and governance include:

-As for changes governing mandatory disclosures and records, associations operating more than 150 units must launch websites for posting specified records (ensuring redaction where necessary) by July 1, 2018, as well as notices (upon adoption of a rule).
+As for changes governing mandatory disclosures and records, associations operating 150 or more units must launch websites for posting specified records (ensuring redaction where necessary) by July 1, 2018, as well as notices (upon adoption of a rule).
 Associations must provide an annual report to the Division setting forth the names of all financial institutions with which the association maintains its financial accounts, and a copy of such report may be obtained upon written request of any owner.
 An association that operates fewer than 50 units must now prepare a financial statement based upon total annual revenues, rather than defaulting to a report of cash receipts and expenditures.
 A unit owner may provide written notice to the Division of the association’s failure to mail or hand deliver a copy of the most recent financial report within five business days after submission of a written request to the association for a copy of such report.
 Tenants now have access to the bylaws and rules.
 Bids for materials, equipment, or services are expressly designated mandatory official records.

 Under prior law, the association had 15 days to furnish a certificate; however, SB 398 now provides ten business days.
 If untimely, no fee may be charged.
-The certificate must be valid for 30 days (35 if via standard mail), and associations are bound by the amounts claimed.
+The certificate must be valid for 30 days ( 35 if via standard mail), and associations are bound by the amounts claimed.
 The bill caps the fee for certificates at $250 for current unit owners and at $400 if the owner is delinquent (and establishes adjustment of these fees for inflation).
 An additional $100 may be charged for an expedited certificate delivered within three business days.
 Fees cannot be charged for an amended certificate.
-Reimbursement rights for certificate fees paid within 30 days of a closing that did not occur now cannot be contractually waived.
+Reimbursement rights for certificate fees paid within 30 days of a closing that did not occur, now cannot be contractually waived.
 The bill clarifies requirements for certificates requested for multiple units.
 Seemingly unaffected is Section 718.111(12)(e)(1), permitting a separate fee (and legal fees) to provide information beyond disclosures required to be in a certificate and/or by other provisions of the Condominium Act.

 SB 398 was adopted because of an outcry over estoppel fees (among other title agent and broker estoppel related complaints).
 However, it is controversial.
 While the changes are potentially less dramatic than they seem at first glance (e.g., 10 business days versus 15 calendar days…), they will create burdens, liabilities, and expenses for associations and management companies generally (especially where smaller or less funded).